ThwCorbin/question-time/README.md

 ## Description

 Question Time is a React front end that uses a MongoDB, Express, and Node.js back end that I built for an API project called [pub-quiz](https://github.com/ThwCorbin/pub-quiz "repo on GitHub").
 The JSON API I built provides access to trivia questions for a pub quiz game.[1]
 For the purposes of this project, I will use one trivia category: History.
-A user will see a history question on page load.
+A user will see a question on page load.
 The user can answer the question and then see the answer.
-The user can request another question.
-The user can change or delete the question.
+The app presents the user with another question.
+The user can change or delete the question and answers.
 The user can add a question.
 The user has access to the Pub Quiz API!
 Scary.
+But fun!

 ![Question Time screenshot](./question-time.png "Question Time")